jamiepollock/umbraco-ditto-abstract-processors/README.md

+# NOTE: Reundundant

+This functionality is covered in v0.10 of Ditto with the use of DittoFactoryAttribute.

 # Umbraco Ditto Abstract IPublishedContent processors

 This is a proof of concept Umbraco app which attempts to map a concrete class to a potentially abstract class or interface.